What is a Textile Bleaching or Dyeing Machine Operator or Tender?

 - Finishing Machine Operator

-Textile Bleaching or Dyeing Machine Operator Job Outlook
+Textile Bleaching or Dyeing Machine Operator Employment Estimates

-In 2016, there was an estimated number of 11,300 jobs in the United States for Textile Bleaching or Dyeing Machine Operator or Tender.
+There were about 11,300 jobs for Textile Bleaching or Dyeing Machine Operator or Tender in 2016 (in the United States).
 There is little to no growth in job opportunities for Textile Bleaching or Dyeing Machine Operator or Tender.
 There will be an estimated 1,000 positions for Textile Bleaching or Dyeing Machine Operator per year.

 The states with the most job growth for Textile Bleaching or Dyeing Machine Operator are Idaho, South Carolina, and Indiana.
 Watch out if you plan on working in Georgia, Virginia, or North Carolina.
 These states have the worst job growth for this type of profession.